Thinking on a Higher Plane– Isaiah 55

 And to our God,

-God not only has abundant purity and love that we can draw on, but He also has a lot more information than we do.
-He knows the causes and reasons that others act the way they do and maintains a more accurate and eternal perspective than we ever could.
+God not only has an abundant resource of purity and love for us to draw upon, but He also has a lot more information than we do.
+He knows the true causes and conditions that influence others to act the way they do, and He maintains a more accurate and eternal perspective on people and situations than we ever could.
+As Isaiah continues:

 “For My thoughts are not your thoughts,